 Murukku is another twisty and crispy snack we place among our Holi food items.
 It is made with coconut milk, rice flour, urad dal flour and spices like chilli powder, Hing, sesame seeds, salt and ajwain.
-It is a South India originated food, famous all over India, made round shaped spiral-like Jalebi.
+It is a South Indian food, famous all over India, made round shaped spiral-like Jalebi.
 The crunch of this auspicious dish gives a special treat to the mouth and tastes different.

 Malpua is a special cuisine of Holi; without it, Holi is probably incomplete, especially for people of North and East Indian regions.
 It is also a famous dessert in Bangladesh and Nepal, prepared on different festive occasions.
 In Bihar, It is considered a classic Holi dish.
 Malpua is a pancake style dish baked with flour, khoya, cardamom and dry fruits.
 The awesome crispy and soft sweet is a perfect food to end your Holi meal.

-Do you even dare to not pour yourself Thandai on Holi and regret it the whole year?
+You can compliment delicacies of your holi special thali with holi special drink; Thandai.
 The milk-based cooling drink is a speciality of Holi.
 It is topped with chopped nuts, saffron, pomegranate and spices.
 Many people even add bhang to it to make their Holi more dramatic as bhang (hallucinogenic) consists of opiate elements that control the mind.

 Can We Eat Nonveg on Holi ?